-The type of nose that is either on the wide side (broad), or flat across the bridge, is especially common in many Asian, African and Hispanic ethnicity.
+- The type of nose that is either on the wide side (broad) or flat across the bridge, is especially common in many Asian, African and Hispanic ethnicities.

 - A large or long nose can also detract from other attractive facial features, such as when the nose overshadows the eyes or lips, for example.